lukemcfarlane/ember-google-map-wiki/Configuration.md

 By default, the Google Maps library will load automatically when your application starts.
 If you prefer to defer loading it until the first time a map is required, then you can disable auto-loading by defining a **`lazyLoad`** property in the [[configuration|Configuration#introduction]] and setting **`lazyLoad`** to  `true`.

 If you are using lazy-loading then you'll need to ensure that the Google Maps library is loaded for each route  that has a template using the `{{google-map}}` component.
-The Google Maps library can be lazy-loaded in a parent of the route using the map component.
-For instance, if you have a `user.travels.map` route, you can lazy load the Google Maps library in the `user.travels.map` route, `users.travels` route or `users` route.
-This is useful in scenarios where you would otherwise have to lazy-load the library in multiple places, for instance if you have a the routes `users.travels.map` and `users.travel.all`, you can lazy load the library in the  `user.travels` route alone.
 A helper method **`loadGoogleMap`** has been injected in all routes so that you can load the library:

 ```js
 export default Ember.Route.extend({